DCSO/TIE-Splunk-TA/README.md

 ## Deployment

-The add-on can be packages using the normal `distutils` command.
-However, for Splunk we need to adapt a bit so that it is easy to create, deploy and install.
+The add-on can be packaged using the normal `distutils` command.
+However, for Splunk we needed to adapt a bit so that it is easy to create, deploy and install.

 ## For Splunk